taufik-nurrohman/markdown/.dev/README.md

 ### Attributes

-My Markdown converter supports a more extensive attribute syntax, including a mix of `.class` and `#id` attribute syntax, and a mix of `key=value` attribute syntax:
+My Markdown parser supports an extensive attribute syntax that includes a combination of `.class` and `#id` attribute syntax, and `key=value` attribute syntax:

 <table>
   <thead>